mikebranstein/global-azure-bootcamp-2019-instructions/src/chapters/chapter7.md

 4. A Web API project with REST API endpoint to retrieve the aggregate demographic data.
 5. An API Management API that exposes the new REST API service for other universities to access.

 With what you've learned in this workshop, I feel confident you should be able to complete #4 and #5 on your own.
-The workshop isn't over, and I'll be around to help out when needed.
+The workshop isn't over, and I'll be around to help out when needed or if you get stuck.

 Good luck!